ThiagoBfim/SOLID-OCR/tasks-en.md

 3. We want to evolve to store quotas, and if a provider's quota is exceeded, it should retrieve from another provider.

 4. We are receiving many requests and want to store the generated text in a database.

+5. We want to add a new OCR service, Microsoft's.